 Living in the The 852, you’ve probably tried these signature Hong Kong-style breakfasts and cute dim sum at different yum cha spots across the city.
-But for those who are into home cooking, we’ve put together a list of famous Hong Kong sauces that are often used in Chinese cuisine for you to stock your pantry.
+But for those who are into home cooking, we’ve put together a list of Hong Kong famous sauces that are often used in Chinese cuisine for you to stock your pantry.
 Here are our fave Hong Kongdiments!

-Famous Hong sauces and condiments
+Hong Kong famous sauces and condiments

 Instead of siracha (which is a widely popular Asian sauce), chili sauce is more commonly found in Hong Kong restaurants, and one of the most well-known brands is Yu Kwen Yick.
 A large number of locals grew up eating fried noodles with a big dollop of chili sauce on top – that’s just how we like it!

-Doubanjiang (chili bean paste)
+3. Doubanjiang (chili bean paste)

 We definitely have a favourite when it comes to famous sauces in Hong Kong!
-Doubanjiang is a spicy and salty paste made from fermented broad beans, soybeans, salt, rice and other spices – yay for vegetarians.
-It’s widely used in Sichuan cuisine, such as Sichuan-style braised eggplant and fried tofu.
+Doubanjiang is a spicy and salty paste made from fermented broad beans, soybeans, salt, rice, and other spices – yay for vegetarians.
+It’s widely used in Sichuan cuisines, such as Sichuan-style braised eggplant and fried tofu.
 It also serves as a great dumpling dipping sauce or extra flavouring for ramen broth.
 Mmm… ramen…

 Looking for vegetarian sauces?
-Get them at these health food stores in town
+Get them at these health food stores in town.

 One of the most famous sauces in Hong Kong is oyster sauce, made by popular brands like Lee Kum Kee.
-Created from oyster extract, sugar, salt and water, it’s a thick dark brown liquid popular in Cantonese, Thai, Vietnamese and Khmer cuisine.
+Created from oyster extract, sugar, salt, and water, it’s a thick dark brown liquid popular in Cantonese, Thai, Vietnamese and Khmer cuisine.
 In Hong Kong, people use it for everything, from blanched vegetables to Hainanese chicken rice as it brings out that umami flavour.
 There are also a number of vegetarian oyster sauces available in the market, usually prepared from oyster mushrooms or shiitake mushrooms, and allowing even veggies to appreciate some good old homestyle Cantonese cuisine.

-Chinese black vinegar
+6. Chinese black vinegar

 What are dumplings without some Chinese black vinegar!
 Usually made from rice, it’s got a smoky/malty flavour.
 Eating on its own will be a bit too sour and salty, but pairing it with Chinese steamed dumplings = best.ever.combination.
 And it’s vegetarian!

-Find the best vegetarian dumplings in Hong Kong
+Find the best vegetarian dumplings in Hong Kong.